DELFIA Cell Cytotoxicity Assays

 The protocol used in DELFIA cell cytotoxicity assays is summarized in Figure 3.
 Please refer to the manual for more-detailed information.

 Figure 3.
-Principle and flow of the EuTDA cytotoxicity assay.
+Principle of the EuTDA cytotoxicity assay.

 Background (media without cells): An aliquot is taken immediately from the diluted, loaded target cell suspension; this is then centrifuged to pellet the cells.
 100 µL of supernatant is pipetted into wells and 100 µL of medium is added.